How to Buy Tickets for Palazzo Vecchio in Florence ⋆ FullTravel.it

 How to Get to Palazzo Vecchio

-How Do Palazzo Vecchio Tickets Work?
+How Do Tickets for Palazzo Vecchio Work?

-How Much Do Palazzo Vecchio Tickets Cost?
+How Much Does a Ticket to Palazzo Vecchio Cost?

-Reduced tickets for those aged 18–25 and university students are €10, with proof of ID required.
-These tickets are subject to a €1 advance booking fee if purchased online.
-Under-18s, visitors with disabilities, and one accompanying person are entitled to free admission to Palazzo Vecchio, but a reservation is still needed for free entry.
+Reduced tickets for people aged 18 to 25 and for university students cost €10 with proof of ID.
+These tickets carry a €1 advance booking fee if booked online.
+People under 18, as well as visitors with disabilities and one companion, are entitled to free admission to Palazzo Vecchio.
+However, a reservation is still required for free entry.

-Best Hotels Near Palazzo Vecchio
+Best Hotels for Palazzo Vecchio

-Palazzo Vecchio Security
+Safety at Palazzo Vecchio

 Visiting Palazzo Vecchio with a Disability

-Frequently Asked Questions – About Palazzo Vecchio
+Frequently Asked Questions – Information about Palazzo Vecchio

 What is Palazzo Vecchio?